matloff/TidyverseSkeptic/README.md

 In searching through the hundreds of functions in **dplyr**, it is not clear to me which one, if any, can convert that Tidy output to a tabular view.
-If there is one, the fact that one is not easily identifiable illustrates my point above the Tidy is actually very bloated, not suitable for beginners.
+If there is one, the fact that one is not easily identifiable illustrates my point above that Tidy is actually very bloated, not suitable for beginners.

-Moreover, the **tapply()** output is more informative, letting the user know that there were no 8-cyliner, 3-speed cars, again the kind of thing that is quite meaningful in many applications of R.
+Moreover, the **tapply()** output is more informative in a second sense, letting the user know that there were no 8-cyliner, 3-speed cars, again the kind of thing that is quite meaningful in many applications.

-So, in terms of clarity and learnability, the Tidy and base-R versions in this paricular example are both good.
-In terms of usability, I'd give base-R the win here.
+So, in terms of clarity and learnability, the Tidy and base-R versions in this paricular example are both good, again showing that Tidy is not easier to learn.
+And In terms of usability, I'd give base-R the win here.

 ### Use of functional programming